|On this page…|

 Floating-point or fixed-point format

 An empty box can appear when you toggle or hover on a block.
 This means that no port value is currently available.
+For example, toggling a port value label on a continuous block when paused during simulation can display an empty box.
 You also see the empty box if you have not yet simulated the model.

 If you toggle or hover on a block that Simulink optimizes out of a simulation (such as a virtual subsystem block), the model displays the string optimized while you simulate.